Intercommunal conflict in Mandatory Palestine: The "Transfer Idea"

 The "transfer idea" refers to Zionist thinking about the possibility of transfer of Palestinian Arabs out of Palestine, or a future Jewish part of Palestine, for the benefit of the goals of Zionism.
 Zionist organisations discussed it plenary in relation to the 1937 Peel recommendations.
-In the historical debate since the 1980s it has often been discussed in relation to the 1948 Palestinian exodus.
+In the historical debate since the 1980s it has often been discussed in relation to the 1948 Palestinian expulsion and flight.
 Proponents of this theory say that the driving force of the 1948 Palestinian exodus was the Zionist leaders' belief that a Jewish state could not survive with a strong Arab population and that a population transfer would be most beneficial.

 According to Israeli historian Benny Morris, "many if not most of Zionism's mainstream leaders expressed at least passing support for the idea of transfer during the movement's first decades.
 True, as the subject was sensitive they did not often or usually state this in public."
 Israeli historian and former diplomat Shlomo Ben-Ami wrote: "The philosophy of transfer was not a marginal, esoteric article in the mindset and thinking of the main leaders of the Yishuv."

 According to Gorny, in the traditional view of most Zionists a mass exodus of Palestinian Arabs was a desirable solution of the "Arab Question".

 Norman Finkelstein argues that transferist thinking is close to the core of Zionist thinking.
 He says the Zionist claim of a prevalent right to all of Palestine, combined with its desire to establish a society that "belonged" to the Jews resulted in "a radically exclusivist ideology, which renders non-Jews at best a redundant presence and easily lends itself to schemes favoring population transfer—and expulsion."
-Thus, "Zionism's claim to the whole of Palestine [...] called into question any Arab presence in Palestine."
+Thus, "Zionism's claim to the whole of Palestine ... called into question any Arab presence in Palestine."